Getting a Decision on the Spot

 2. The Half-Life of Enthusiasm

-Your client is never going to be as emotionally engaged in the idea of working with you to solve their problem as they are right in that moment on the call with you having just spent up to an hour exploring the impact it’s having and creating a vision for how things could be instead.
-24 hours later they will be only half as enthusiastic and committed – leave it a whole week and it just might not feel so important any more and the doubts and naysayers will have taken hold.
+Your client is never going to be as emotionally engaged with the idea of working with you to solve their problem as they are right in that moment on the call with you having just spent up to an hour exploring the impact it’s having and creating a vision for how things could be instead.
+24 hours later they will only be half as enthusiastic and committed – leave it a whole week and it just might not feel so important anymore and the doubts and naysayers will have taken hold.

-What these factors combined mean is that if, by the end your sales conversation, your client doesn’t have the clarity and certainty that they need to make a decision then they will be even less clear after 3 days of “thinking about it”.
+What all these factors combined mean is that if, by the end your sales conversation, your client doesn’t have the clarity and certainty that they need to make a decision, then they will be even less clear after 3 days of “thinking about it”.

 And so because I really “get” this, I like to offer incentives for a quick decision

-Whether I’m selling my online programme via webinars or speaking, or places on my private mentoring programme I always build in a deadline, a discount or a bonus for a quick decision.
+Whether I’m selling my online programme or membership via webinars, or places on my private mentoring programme in a 1-2-1 conversation I always build in a good reason to make a quick decision.

 But there’s an important distinction